Is this article helpful?

 JQ Lee Updated by JQ Lee

-Business Goal: Keep track of all the metrics relevant for your support performance and conversations.
+In this article, you'll explore methods to track and monitor all metrics relevant for your support performance and conversations.

 Benefits of Reporting for Support